 I rented a property with a one year lease agreement but only lived there about four months.
 I allowed other immediate family members to live there after i left and they did horrific damage to house.
 I have since fixed all damage (myself not by pros).
-Unfortunately, nothing suits landlord.
-It's...
+Unfortunately, nothing suits landlord....
 Read more »

 You signed the Lease Contract, which apparently has not been terminated.
 Read the Lease concerning termination/ default.
 If you quit paying, the landlord can sue you for the remaining agreed rent, and might add damages.
 But he might not be able to collect.
 Walking away might be the prudent...Read more »